-- Provision of local secondary road connections through the area to Dunns Crossing Road, Brookside Road, and Stonebrook Drive; - Provision of pedestrian and cycle links within and through the ODP area to connect with the adjoining urban area to the east and south; - Provision of wells and water pumping facilities to provide sufficient capacity for all future growth in this area, including main trunk connections where necessary (Recommendation no.16); - Provision of a reticulated wastewater system with capacity to accommodate necessary flows; - Potential provision of primary school subject to agreement with Ministry of Education (Recommendation 17): - Provision of one Local Centre (Recommendation 2); - Provision of a 40m noise abatement zone from State Highway 1; - Provision of local neighbourhood parks and a key open space corridor along the alignment of the unformed East Maddisons Road.
+- Provision of a local secondary road connections through the area to Dunns Crossing Road, Brookside Road, and Stonebrook Drive; - Provision of pedestrian and cycle links within and through the ODP area to connect with the adjoining urban area to the east and south: - Provision of wells and water pumping facilities to provide sufficient capacity for all future growth in this area, including main trunk connections where necessary: - Provision of a reticulated wastewater system with capacity to accommodate necessary flows; - Provision of a local business centre; - Provision of local neighbourhood parks and a key open space corridor along the alignment of the unformed East Maddisons Road.
 Green pedestrian and cycle linkages are to be provided from the balance of the area to this open space corridor; - Provision of a mix of housing densities within the area, with medium density housing to be located in close proximity to local parks and the central open space corridor; - Provision of a minimum net density of 11 households per hectare averaged over the ODP area.

-- Vehicle access to be via a secondary road connection from the Markham Way cul-desac with no direct vehicle access onto Norman Kirk Drive or Rolleston Drive; - Provision of wells and water pumping facilities to provide sufficient capacity for all future growth in this area, including main trunk connections where necessary; - Provision of a reticulated wastewater system with capacity to accommodate necessary flows; - The stopping of an unformed portion of road 'Dick Roberts Place' along the area's western boundary will need to be addressed through a separate road stopping procedure; - Identification of the whole of this ODP area as a medium density housing area, apart from a strip adjacent to the existing dwellings to the west where lower density lots are to be located to provide an area of transition between the existing dwellings and higher density units; - Provision of pedestrian and cycle link between Rolleston School and Markham Way (Recommendation 20) - Provision of a minimum net density of 20 households per hectare averaged over the ODP area.
+Vehicle access to be via a secondary road connection from the Markham Way cul-desac with no direct vehicle access onto Norman Kirk Drive or Rolleston Drive;

-- Provision of local east-west secondary road connections through the ODP area to the existing "Park Lane" subdivision; - No direct vehicle access from State Highway 1 and restricted vehicle access from Levi Road, to maintain the operational status of these primary roads, with lots fronting Levi Road to have an alternative access such as slip lanes; - Provision of pedestrian and cycle links within and through the ODP area to connect with the adjoining urban area to the west and the rural area to the east; - Provision of a comprehensive stormwater system that has sufficient capacity for the ODP area;
+- Provision of wells and water pumping facilities to provide sufficient capacity for all future growth in this area, including main trunk connections where necessary: - Provision of a reticulated wastewater system with capacity to accommodate necessary flows: - The stopping of an unformed portion of road 'Dick Roberts Place' along the area's western boundary will need to be addressed through a separate road stopping procedure: - Identification of the whole of this ODP area as a medium density housing area, apart from a strip adjacent to the existing dwellings to the west where lower density lots are to be located to provide an area of transition between the existing dwellings and higher density units; - Provision of a minimum net density of 20 households per hectare averaged over the ODP area.

-- Provision of reticulated water supply and wastewater systems that have sufficient capacity for the ODP area; - Provision of local neighbourhood parks, including a gateway reserve on the southeastern corner of the ODP area adjacent to Levi Road; - Provision of larger lots of at least 1,000m around the northern, eastern, and southern boundaries of the ODP area; - Provision of a minimum net density of 10 households per hectare averaged over the ODP area.
+- Provision of local east-west secondary road connections through the ODP area to the existing "Park Lane" subdivision; - No direct vehicle access from State Highway 1 and restricted vehicle access from Levi Road, to maintain the operational status of these primary roads, with lots fronting Levi Road to have an alternative access such as slip lanes; - Provision of pedestrian and cycle links within and through the ODP area to connect with the adjoining urban area to the west and the rural area to the east; - Provision of a comprehensive stormwater system that has sufficient capacity for the ODP area; - Provision of reticulated water supply and wastewater systems that have sufficient capacity for the ODP area; - Provision of local neighbourhood parks, including a gateway reserve on the southeastern corner of the ODP area adjacent to Levi Road; - Provision of larger lots of at least 1,000m2 around the northern, eastern, and southern boundaries of the ODP area: - Provision of a minimum net density of 10 households per hectare averaged over the ODP area.

-- Provision of a local secondary road connection to Levi Road and Lincoln Rolleston Road; - Provision of pedestrian and cycle links within and through the ODP area to connect with the adjoining urban area to the west and the rural area to the east; - Provision of a comprehensive stormwater system that has sufficient capacity for the ODP area: - Provision of reticulated water supply and wastewater systems that have sufficient capacity for the ODP area; - Provision of a minimum net density of 15 households per hectare averaged over the ODP area.
+- Provision of a local secondary road connection to Levi Road and Lincoln Rolleston Road; - Provision of pedestrian and cycle links within and through the ODP area to connect with the adjoining urban area to the west and the rural area to the east; - Provision of a comprehensive stormwater system that has sufficient capacity for the ODP area; - Provision of reticulated water supply and wastewater systems that have sufficient capacity for the ODP area; - Provision of a minimum net density of 15 households per hectare averaged over the ODP area.